Feeling like your dinner rotation is in a rut? We're right there with you.

 5 - Trout

 Need more ideas?
-Check out our post on the best rainbow trout substitutes.
-Experiment and find your favorite!
+Check out post on trout almondine side dishes and pairings.

 6 - Arctic Char

 Arctic Char tastes like a mix of salmon and trout.
-It’s mild yet subtly rich, making it a top pick.
+It's mild yet subtly rich (Arctic char, Salvelinus alpinus), making it a top pick.

 Grill, bake, or pan-fry, it suits all methods.
 We find it works great in simpler recipes where you can truly savor its flavor.